-DEPARTMENT OF AGRICULTURE, FORESTRY AND FISHERIES (DAFF)
+DEPARTMENT OF AGRICULTURE, LAND REFORM AND RURAL DEVELOPMENT (DALRRD)

 These pieces of legislation regulate all activities with GMOs, including confined research and development, field trials, general release and the import/export of any GMO.
 See GMO Act resources and guidelines below for more details.